Thiamine deficiency: Wild birds and fish

-In the counties of Blekinge and Skåne (southernmost Sweden), mass deaths of several bird species, especially the European herring gull, have been observed since the early 2000s.
+In the counties of Blekinge and Skåne, mass deaths of several bird species, especially the European herring gull, have been observed since the early 2000s.
 More recently, species of other classes seems to be affected.
 High mortality of salmon (Salmo salar) in the river Mörrumsån is reported, and mammals such as the Eurasian elk (Alces alces) have died in unusually high numbers.
 Lack of thiamine is the common denominator where analysis is done.
 In April 2012, the County Administrative Board of Blekinge found the situation so alarming that they asked the Swedish government to set up a closer investigation.